management consulting

 while everyone's reasons may be different for their interest in management consulting, but there are quite a few applicants, and relatively few job offers. when seeking advice on how to apply, the career counselors told me that my GPA of 3.55, which qualified me for biomedical engineering honor society, was probably too low to make the first cut.
 But, once I got an interview, I knew that I would be able to shine by showing them my intellectual horsepower.

 Bain will accept ~30-35 associate consultants for the 2007 class.
 I'm guessing that's how McKinsey and BCG recruit as well.
 However, there are literally thousands of new graduates that want to work at these prestigious places.
-Interesting work, great contacts, pretty ok pay, great work environment,
+Interesting work, great contacts, pretty ok pay, great work environment, no prior knowledge or skills necessary, and the list goes on.

 at hopkins, i'm guessing there were 80-100 applicants, 28 1st round interviews, 4-5 2nd round interviews. i didn't even hear anything from mckinsey or BCG, which i assume is because of "low" GPA.